-Responsible Party (check each that applies): Frequency of data aggregation and analysis (check each that applies):
+Responsible Party(check each that applies): Frequency of data aggregation and analysis (check each that applies):

 State Medicaid Agency □ Weekly

 Operating Agency ☐ Monthly

 ☐ Sub-State Entity ☐ Quarterly

-Other Specify: ⊠ Annually
+Other Specify: Annually

-Responsible Party(check each that applies): Frequency of data aggregation and analysis (check each that applies): ☐ Continuously and Ongoing Other Specify: method No Ye Ple he State does not have all elements of the Quality I s for discovery and remediation related to the assures mprovement Strategy in place, provide timelines to desirance of Qualified Providers that are currently non-operated Providers, the specific timeline for implementing idea. rational.
-Appendix (C: Participant Services (C-3: Waiver Services Specifications Section C-3 'Se ervice Specifications' is incorporated into Section C 2-1 'Waiver Services.'
-Appendix (C: Participant Services C-4: Additional Limits on Amount of Waiver Services limits o n the amount of waiver services (select one). eate whether the waiver employs any of the following ac O {No} C- the amount of waiver services except as provided in Ap pendix plicable - The state imposes additional limits on the ne amount of waiver services. inc tha be on wh cluding its basis in historical expenditure/utilization at are used to determine the amount of the limit to vadjusted over the course of the waiver period; (d) participant health and welfare needs or other factor vices to which the limit applies; (b) the basis of the limit a patterns and, as applicable, the processes and methodo which a participant's services are subject; (c) how the limprovisions for adjusting or making exceptions to the limits specified by the state; (e) the safeguards that are in efficient participant's needs; (f) how participants are notified of the safeguards are notified of the safeguards. ologies mit will nit based ffect Limit(s) on Set(s) of Services.
-There is a limit of authorized for one or more sets of services offer Furnish the information specified above. on the maximum dollar amount of waiver services that i ed under the waiver. s Prospective Individual Budget Amount.
-There authorized for each specific participant. e is a limit on the maximum dollar amount of waiver ser rvices
+Responsible Party (check each that applies): (check each that applies): ☐ Continuously and Ongoing Other Specify: he State does not have all elements of the Quality I s for discovery and remediation related to the assur mprovement Strategy in place, provide timelines to drance of Qualified Providers that are currently non-op ied Providers, the specific timeline for implementing n. identified Annendix (C: Participant Services C-3: Waiver Services Specifications Section C 3 'Se ervice Specifications' is incorporated into Section C ' 1 'Waiyar Sarvicas ' - T Walver Bervices.
+C: Participant Services C-4: Additional Limits on Amount of Waivan Canviaga 4: Additional Limits on Amount of waiver services onal Limits on Amount of Waiver Services.
+Indice in the amount of waiver services (select one). eate whether the waiver employs any of the following additional O {No} the amount of waiver services except as provided in A Appendix plicable - The state imposes additional limits on the ne amount of waiver services. inc tha be on wh cluding its basis in historical expenditure/utilization at are used to determine the amount of the limit to vadjusted over the course of the waiver period; (d) participant health and welfare needs or other factor vices to which the limit applies; (b) the basis of the limit apatterns and, as applicable, the processes and methowhich a participant's services are subject; (c) how the provisions for adjusting or making exceptions to the limits specified by the state; (e) the safeguards that are in participant's needs; (f) how participants are notified of dologies limit will imit based effect Limit(s) on Set(s) of Services.
+There is a limit of authorized for one or more sets of services offered Furnish the information specified above. on the maximum dollar amount of waiver services that ed under the waiver. it is Prospective Individual Budget Amount.
+There authorized for each specific participant. e is a limit on the maximum dollar amount of waiver services i Furnish the information specified above.